 The curriculum of the junior school is designed to lead naturally into that of the senior school in content and style.
 All boys within a year group follow the same timetable.

-TRANSITION, FIRST AND SECOND FORMS (Years 3, 4 & 5)
+TRANSITION, FIRST AND SECOND FORMS (years 3, 4 and 5)

-THIRD AND REMOVE FORMS (Years 6, 7 & 8)
+THIRD AND REMOVE FORMS (years 6, 7 and 8)

-LOWER SCHOOL (Years 7 and 8)
+LOWER SCHOOL (years 7 and 8)

 Homework will build to a maximum of one hour a night.

-FOURTH FORM (Year 9)
+FOURTH FORM (year 9)

-LOWER AND UPPER FIFTH FORMS (Years 10 and 11)
+FIFTH FORMS (years 10 and 11)

 In the International Baccalaureate diploma programme, students study six subjects: three at higher level and three at standard level.
 Students also take a course in the Theory of Knowledge, write an extended essay on a subject of their choice, and are assessed in a programme of creativity, action and service.
 Other educational opportunities for all sixth form students are available, including lectures and activities, many of which cover moral and spiritual issues.
 There is a full programme of compulsory Games and the Friday afternoon programme of activities continues.